JBKahn/flake8-print/README.md

 ##### 3.1.1 - 2019-03-12

-* Fix reading from stdin when it is closed.
+* Fix reading from stdin when it is closed (requires flake8 > 2.1).
 * Add error codes to ReadMe.
 * Swapped to poetry from setup.py
 * Ran black on the repository